ValeP314/il_torrione/README.md

 I tested this page in different browsers: Chrome, Edge, Safari.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+The project is responsive, and it looks and works well on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ### Validator Testing